dkhenry/rethinkjava/README.md

 # Status
 This drivers are being worked on now and is currently in progress.
 I make no claims about the usability, stability, or safety of this code.

+This driver is working with API version 1.0 ( RethinkDB 1.5, 1.6, 1.7 )

 ## Changelog

 * 0.1 (June 2012) Initial push of project and first support for Maven
 * 0.2 (June 2012) Added the rest of the Rql language to driver and provided method to deconstruct responces.
+* 0.3 (July 2012) Fixed Errors in Datum Encoding and RqlCursors.
+Added More testing

 ## Using rethinkjava
 Add the following to your pom.xml